dgaydukov/cert-aws/files/sa.md

 Both ENA & EFA are ENI that provide some advanced networking
 * ENA (Elastic Network Adapter) - ENI that provides enhanced networking capabilities.
 There is a selected [set of instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking-ena.html#ena-requirements) that support ena.
 You can ssh to ec2 and run `modinfo ena` if you see response your ENI is ENA.
+When you need several ec2 to have low latency & high network throughput it's better to put them into cluster PG, instead of just adding ean to each of them.
 * EFA (Elastic Fabric Adapter) - ENA + OS bypass hardware interface (without involving the instance kernel) that use hardware-provided reliable transport communication.
 It allows HPC applications to communicate to talk with each other with low latency and higher throughput than traditional TCP channels.
 HPC applications - a group of ec2 instances that perform some high load logic.
 They are written using MPI (Message Passing Interface) and require fact communication between instances.